Mixed Breed Dogs

 About the Chigi

-The Chigi is a medium mixed breed dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Chigi is an excellent choice for first-time dog owners.
+The Chigi is a cross between the Chihuahua and Pembroke Welsh Corgi.
+The Chigi is a small mixed breed dog known for being deeply loving with its family and reserved with strangers.
+With a highly intelligent mind, adaptable to most living situations, the Chigi is an excellent choice for first-time dog owners.
 Typically standing 7 to 12 inches and weighing 10 to 20 pounds, this breed has a life expectancy of 12 to 14 years, making it a long-lived companion for the right family.

 Originally classified within the Mixed Breed Dogs group, the Chigi brings a distinct combination of traits that sets it apart.
 The Chigi is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Chigi loves being close to its people and forms strong bonds with every member of the household.